Why Trains Are Important

 The level of environmental support for passenger rail reflects its ability to minimize energy, reduce accidents, minimize highway congestion, and limit greenfield impacts by making optimal use of existing right-of-way.
 This development strategy will produce a much smaller carbon and physical footprint than either highway or airport development, in which forests, farmland, or wetlands are often impacted.

-Whether your traveling for business or pleasure, passenger rail is both cost-effective and unique.
+Whether you are traveling for business or pleasure, passenger rail is both cost-effective and unique.
 Going to the Columbus Zoo?
-Hop on a train with your companions to enjoy a meal or play games while you’re en route.
+Hop on a train with your companions to enjoy a meal or play games while you are en route.
 Spending a weekend in Chicago?
 Begin and end your stay with a relaxing, safe and satisfying ride.
 Or, conduct business on your phone and laptop.
 Passenger rail does all the driving for you.

-Congested roads and airports increases everyone's stress level.
-By providing another means like passenger rail, stress levels are dramatically reduced and replaced with the leisure travel should provide.
+Less Congestion: Congested roads and airports can increase anyone’s stress level.
+By providing another means for travel, like passenger rail, stress levels are reduced and replaced with the leisure that traveling should provide.

-Most travel includes waiting.
-Waiting in the security line at the airport terminal.
-Stuck in a traffic jam.
-Tied up in weather delays.
-All these things eat away at our precious time.
+Less Time Wasted: Most modes of transportation include waiting; waiting in the security line at the airport terminal; waiting in traffic on the highway; waiting for the weather to clear.
+All of these things eat away at our precious time.
 Passenger rail travel links urban areas together faster than a car, bus, or plane.
-And the loading and unloading times are much faster than you’ll find at any airport.
+Loading and unloading times are also much faster than you will find at any airport.

-Traveling by car limits our movement, increases our personal liability, and demands our mental attention.
+More Travel Quality: Traveling by car limits our movement, increases our personal liability, and demands our mental attention.
 It’s no secret that multi-tasking while driving is quite dangerous.
 Airplanes and buses present similar problems, requiring passengers to remain in cramped seats and limiting the use of electronic devices.
-Passenger trains minimize a traveler's discomfort by providing more spacious seating, freedom of movement, and opportunity to engage in a variety of productive activities--or simply relax.
+Passenger trains minimize a traveler’s discomfort by providing more spacious seating, freedom of movement, and opportunity to engage in a variety of productive activities or just simply relax.
 The extra time and freedom of rail travel allows passengers to catch up on work, read a book, play games, or simply enjoy the scenery as it rolls past.